 Raids at multiple locations in Shopian to trace Davinder Singh’s terror links

-New Delhi, Feb 04: The National Investigation Agency conducted raids at multiple locations in Jammu and Kashmir in connection with the Davinder Singh case.
+New Delhi, Feb 04: The National Investigation Agency (NIA) conducted raids at multiple locations in Jammu and Kashmir in connection with the Davinder Singh case.
 The raids were conducted at several locations at Shopian district.

-The NIA during the raids seized incriminating material, which include documents.
+The NIA during the raids seized incriminating material, which includes documents.
 These documents will help us further our probe, NIA sources told OneIndia.

 It may be recalled that Singh, a police official from J&K was arrested on charges of helping three Hizbul Mujahideen terrorists.